Allan Jones: war stories of touring with Lou Reed, Elton John, The Clash and more – book launch events

 Author Darryl Bullock explores the demi-monde of 60s pop and showbiz in his new Omnibus Press book, tracing the friendship network of influential gay men, including Beatles manager Brian Epstein, who helped change culture, politics and society.
 Podcast available via Apple Podcasts here, via Spotify, via Google Podcasts and all your usual providers

 Julian Dutton – author and man-about-showbiz, who has worked with everyone from Charlton Heston and Frankie Howerd to Harry Hill – launched his new book on the history of life on Britain’s waterways.
 Social history and showbiz chat.
 Hear it on the Radio Days Book Club podcast, on Apple Podcasts, Spotify or at this link.

 Saturday Morning Book Club: True Tales of Greek village life, with Alex Kemp

 PODCAST: Ian Stone on how The Jam changed his life

 Comedian Ian Stone on his memoir To Be Someone, a story of growing up in grey/grim north London in the 70s and having his life changed by The Jam.
 Listen here.

 Zoomcast: The rise, fall and rise again of French football, with Matthew Spiro

-Hear Eurosport’s lead cycling commentator’s weekly guide to all the races NOT happening this year on Spotify, Apple Podcasts, Google podcasts etc – or right here.
+Hear Eurosport’s lead cycling commentator’s Lockdown podcast on Spotify, Apple Podcasts, Google podcasts etc – or right here.